ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R1.6** RPP MUST support additional information about a successful operation (information or warning) to convey additional information to the client for example about deprecation or partial success.

-**R1.7** RPP MUST support both Thin and Thick registry models, and MUST allow for flexibility in how much data and what type of data is stored and returned by the server, according to the chosen registry model.
+**R1.7** RPP MUST support both Thin and Thick Registry models, and MUST allow for flexibility in how much data and what type of data is stored and returned by the server, according to the chosen Registry model.
 The data elements returned is based on what the client is authorized to receive.

 # HTTP